wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/elasticsearch.rst

 The ``.kibana`` index
 ---------------------

 This index is mainly used by Kibana to store saved searches, visualizations, and dashboards.
-Kibana creates a new index if the index doesn't already exist.
+Kibana creates a new index if the index does not already exist.

 The ``wazuh-alerts-3.x-`` indices
 ---------------------------------